Artboomy/japanese-vocabulary-extractor/README.md

 It also allows you to automatically add the english definitions of each word to the CSV.

 The resulting CSV can be imported to Anki (if you add the english definitions) or Bunpro.
+If you wish to add furigana to your anki deck, use this addon: https://ankiweb.net/shared/info/678316993

 # Installation